This blog post was published 28.08.2019 and thoroughly updated 23.11.2021.

 - 185 minutes per day per ward with four measuring rounds

-- Erroneous entries reduced by 74%
+- Erroneous entries were reduced by 75%

 - Up-to-date information was available to everyone immediately after having been recorded.
 Previously, the average delay was 22–25 minutes.